Please comment your favorite ticket numbers you want to ask to discuss with your SHORT comment or summary.

 - Can we decide if this is acceptable so I can make PR?

-Updated by ana06 (Ana Maria Martinez Gomez) about 2 years ago
+Updated by ana06 (Ana Maria Martinez Gomez) over 4 years ago

 - Addition of two new methods in aim of readability, ease of use, efficiency and consistence.
 There are already PR for both methods.

-Updated by chopraanmol1 (Anmol Chopra) about 2 years ago
+Updated by chopraanmol1 (Anmol Chopra) over 4 years ago

 - [Bug #14908] Enumerator::Lazy creates unnecessary Array objects